 We desire to make Christian education available to all families who passionately desire their children to learn and know Christ at Shannon Forest Christian School.
 Tuition assistance is available for families based upon financial need.
-In order to provide families with complete confidentiality and objectivity, our school utilizes the services of FACTS Grant & Aid Assessment, a service of FACTS Management Company, Inc. All applicants qualified by FACTS to receive tuition assistance receive some level of assistance from the school.
-We encourage all families who have financial need to apply for tuition assistance.
+In order to provide families with complete confidentiality and objectivity, our school utilizes the services of FACTS Grant & Aid Assessment, a service of FACTS Management Company, Inc. We encourage all families who have financial need to apply for tuition assistance.

 Frequently Asked Questions

 Financial aid at Shannon Forest is a grant applied to tuition that does not have to be repaid.
 It is awarded on the basis of a family’s demonstrated financial need.

 Does Shannon Forest offer merit scholarships?

 No. Financial aid is based solely on a family’s demonstrated financial need.

 Families with students in all grades, both returning student and new students, may apply.
 Returning students must be re-enrolled with all applicable fees paid and their account in good standing.
 New students must be accepted and enrolled with all applicable fees paid.
 Re-enrollment fees or enrollment fees can be refunded if the tuition assistance granted is not adequate for continued enrollment.